AlbertoRodriguezSanz/CAN-Bus-Test/README.md

 - PICkit4 Tool Options
   - Program Speed: Low (Otherwise an error will pop up when trying to load the firmware).

-First, modify the `canId` variable corresponding to the ID of that encoder.
+//First, modify the `canId` variable corresponding to the ID of that encoder.
 The correspondence is detailed in [this diagram](https://robots.uc3m.es/teo-developer-manual/diagrams.html#joint-indexes).
 A value of 100 must be added to the ID of the iPOS node.
 Example: for the elbow of the left arm joint ID 24, use `canId = 124`.

 Then, follow the next steps:
 * Compile: `Project> Build All`